bdurand/secret_keys/README.md

 stream.close
 ```

-If you don't supply the encryption key in the constructor, by default it will be read from the `SECRET_KEYS_ENCRYPTION_KEY` environment variable.
+If you don't supply the encryption key in the constructor, by it will be read from the `SECRET_KEYS_ENCRYPTION_KEY` environment variable.
 If that value is not present, then it will attempt to be read from the file path in the `SECRET_KEYS_ENCRYPTION_KEY_FILE` environment variable.
 As a side note, the empty string `""` is not considered a valid secret, so encryption **will** fail if there is no explicitly passed secret and no `ENV` variables.

 The `SecretKeys` object delegates to `Hash` and can be treated as a hash for most purposes.